ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/clone-sample-repo.md

 └── project.json
 ```

-If you are interested in adding more services to your project once you are done, learn more about <a href="http://wedeploy.com/docs/intro/configuration-files.html" target="_blank">configuration files</a>.
+If you are interested in growing your project once you are done, learn more about <a href="http://wedeploy.com/docs/intro/configuration-files.html" target="_blank">configuration files</a>.

 </aside>